World Fantasy Special Award—Professional: Winners and nominees

 In the following table, the years correspond to the date of the ceremony, rather than when the work was performed.
 The table includes the stated reason the individual (or company) was nominated, which may not have been the only fantasy-related professional work they did during the previous calendar year.
 "N/A" in the reason column represents a nomination where no reason was given.
-Entries with a blue background and an asterisk (*) next to the individual's name have won the award; those with a white background are the other nominees on the shortlist.
+Entries with a yellow background and an asterisk (*) next to the individual's name have won the award; the other entries are the other nominees on the shortlist.